 e.Failure to meet university obligations as outlined in the Enrollment Agreement,

-2. The aggrieved party fills out the NU Grievance Form, which is available for download from NU’s website or by requesting a hard copy by writing to the office at 650 Poydras St., Suite 1400, PMB 133, New Orleans, LA 70130.
-The aggrieved party is then required to fax or mail the completed form and all supporting documentation, including previous attempts at resolution, to the University’s compliance officer within 60 days from the incident for which he or she is filing a formal grievance.
+2. The aggrieved party fills out the NU Grievance Form, which is available for download from NU’s website or acquires a hard copy from its office at 650 Poydras St., Suite 1400, PMB 133, New Orleans, LA 70130.
+(Tennessee residents may obtain a copy from the NationsUniversity office located at 7003 Chadwick Dr., Suite 351, Brentwood, TN 37027.)
+The aggrieved party is then required to fax, email, or mail the completed form and all supporting documentation, including previous attempts at resolution, to the University’s compliance officer within 60 days from the incident for which he or she is filing a formal grievance.

-4. Assigning grievance process number is based on the year, the grievance is received, and a sequential number of the total grievances filed with the University, for that year.
-For example, a grievance is received by the University on December 20, 2018 and it is the sixth grievance received by the University.
-The compliance officer would assign the following number 2018-6.
-Thus, for a grievance received on February 3, 2017 and it was the third grievance received during the year the compliance officer would assign the official grievance process number 2017-3.
+4. Assigning the grievance process number is based on the year, the grievance is received, and a sequential number of the total grievances filed with the University, for that year.
+For example, a grievance is received by the University on December 20, 2013 and it is the sixth grievance received by the University.
+The compliance officer would assign the following number 2013-6.
+Thus for a grievance received on February 3, 2011 and it was the third grievance received during the year the compliance officer would assign the official grievance process number 2011-3.

 Stage One (Compliance officer)

 Compliance officer contacts all parties involved and attempts to resolve the issue.
-If the compliance officer finds a solution that is acceptable to the aggrieved, the formal grievance process ends, and all forms and paperwork involved is archived for three years.
-The compliance officer must photocopy and then return the original grievance form to the aggrieved at which time the aggrieved will send an email to the compliance officer affirming they are now satisfied.
+If the compliance officer finds a solution that is acceptable to the aggrieved, the formal grievance process ends, and all forms and paperwork involved are archived for five years.
+The compliance officer must photocopy and then return the original grievance form to the aggrieved at which time the aggrieved will send an email to the compliance officer affirming they are now satisfied or wish to appeal.

 Stage Two (CEO)